mendix/docs/howto6/Importing+XML+documents.md

 ![](attachments/18448727/18581655.png)

 9\.
-Open the connector, it should be in the lower right of the Business Modeler.
+Open the connector, it should be in the lower right of the Mendix Modeler.

 ![](attachments/18448727/18581683.png)